- Answers on Aging: Financial Exploitation

 Through the work of over 35 national, leading organizations and co-chaired and administered by n4a, the Dementia Friendly America initiative is catalyzing a movement to more effectively support and serve those who are living with dementia and their care partners.
 The lead organizations represent all sectors of community and are collectively leveraging their national reach to activate their local affiliates, members and branches to convene, participate in and support dementia friendly community efforts at a local level.

 The Dementia Friendly America initiative grew out of a 35-community Minnesota program called ACT on Alzheimer's.
 During the 2015 White House Conference on Aging, Dementia Friendly America committed to expand to 15 communities beyond Minnesota in a year.
-In the first year alone, 80 communities across 30 states joined and are striving to become dementia friendly.
+In the first year alone, 48 communities across 36 states joined Dementia Friendly America and are striving to become dementia friendly.

 If you are interested in finding more ways to make your community dementia-friendly, visit the DFA website.